merenlab/merenlab.org/software/anvio/help/main/artifacts/external-genomes/index.md

 ## Description

-An external genome is anything you have in a FASTA file format (i.e., a genome you have downloaded from NCBI, or obtained through any other way) that was converted into a <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span>.
+An external genome is any genome assembly that was converted into a <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span> from its original FASTA file format using the program <span class="artifact-n">[anvi-gen-contigs-database](/software/anvio/help/main/programs/anvi-gen-contigs-database)</span>.
+You can obtain one of these in a variety of ways, the most common being 1) downloading a genome from a database such as NCBI and 2) assembling a genome yourself from sequencing reads.
+The key thing is that the sequences in the <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span> represent a _single_ microbial population (or species, if you are not working with microbes) - ie, it is not a metagenome.

 The external genomes file format enables anvi'o to work with one or more external genomes.
 A TAB-delimited external genomes file will be composed of the following two columns: